No longer a joke: Reborn Fred the symbol of new, more confident Man Utd | Goal.com

 Signed from Shakhtar Donetsk for £50 million back in 2018, the Brazilian has become the symbol of all United's failings, first under Jose Mourinho and now Solskjaer.
 Struggling to hold together a ponderous, ineffective team from his pivotal role in defensive midfield, he was deemed too slow for the breakneck English game and a millstone around United's neck.

-Former Arsenal defender Martin Keown certainly has no love lost for the Reds, but few came out to contradict him when he launched a savage criticism back in October.
+Former Arsenal defender Martin Keown certainly has no love lost for the Red Devils, but few came out to contradict him when he launched a savage criticism back in October.

 "They’re so inept in possession,” Keown told the BBC of United following the club's defeat at the hands of Newcastle United.
 "Fred, it’s almost becoming a joke when he gets the ball.